Gear & Tech Tips / 2 December 2020

 Since this is a review of the reverb capabilities of Strymon’s, we won’t be highlighting the tremolo side of the Flint.
 But take our word for it – the tremolo section is as immaculate as they come.

-The Flint has three classic reverb modes: the 60’s Spring Tank Reverb, the 70’s Electronic Plate Reverb, and the 80’s Hall Rack Reverb.
+The Flint has three classic reverb modes: the “60’s Spring Reverb”, the “70’s Plate Reverb”, and the “80’s Hall Reverb”.

-The 60’s Spring Tank Reverb is a faithful recreation of the full-size two-spring tank found in vintage amps – a reverb defined by its complex organic sound.
-The 70’s Electronic Plate Reverb, on the other hand, pays homage to one of the earliest digital reverbs ever created.
+The “60’s Spring Tank Reverb” is a faithful recreation of the full-size two-spring tank found in vintage amps – a reverb defined by its complex organic sound.
+The “70’s Electronic Plate Reverb”, on the other hand, pays homage to one of the earliest digital reverbs ever created.
 Characteristically, the electronic plate reverb produces a rich, smooth reverb with very quick reverb build-up – a great effect to fatten up riffs and licks.

 The reverb controls on the Flint are the simplest yet with only three knobs (Color, Mix and Decay).
 The “Color” parameter darkens or brightens the EQ of your reverb.
 “Mix” controls the wet reverb levels while “decay” varies the reverb time.
 Pretty simple stuff!